arthurjacom/arthurjacom/README.md

 I have been **passionate about games** :video_game: since I was a child, but it was only when I got older that I learned the _impact that virtual experiences_ have on the lives of players, it was there that the love for design was born and the **purpose of creating experiences** :sparkles:  that make people reflect on their life and human relationships.

-:video_game::broken_heart::computer: Now I'm a game designer student who fell **in love with AI** and **machine learning** and is looking for a way to reconcile my old passion with my new one!

 ####  Reach me on

 :page_facing_up: [**Linkedin**](https://www.linkedin.com/in/arthur-jacom/) :video_game: [Behance](https://www.behance.net/arthurjacom1") :computer: [Github](https://github.com/arthurjacom)